OvOla2/AnAn-Figura-avatar/README.md

 Character models with action animations are currently in production and will be released subsequently (suffix: fullmodel).

-Implement animation effects making use of [JimmyAnims](https://github.com/JimmyHelp/JimmyAnims) and [figura-physbone-api](https://github.com/ChloeSpacedOut/figura-physbone-api).In the future, more third-party Lua APIs may be utilized to achieve animations.
+Implement animation effects making use of [JimmyAnims](https://github.com/JimmyHelp/JimmyAnims) ,[EZMount](https://github.com/JimmyHelp/EZMount) , [figura-physbone-api](https://github.com/ChloeSpacedOut/figura-physbone-api) and [figura-eye-tracking-API](https://github.com/OvOla2/Figura-eye-tracking-API).
+In the future, more third-party Lua APIs may be utilized to achieve animations.